-People often point to how B12 supplementation is necessary (as I will discuss later) and how that is a clear sign that we should not follow a vegan diet.
+People often point to how B12 supplementation is necessary and how that is a clear sign that we should not follow a vegan diet.

 But the point James made was that almost every athlete is using supplements regardless.
-A large percentage of omnivorous athletes also use some form of protein supplementation.
+Almost all top-level omnivorous athletes also use some form of protein supplementation.

-To highlight that because vegan athletes are also using supplements as a “clear sign that they are worried their diet is inadequate” is a bit silly in my opinion.
+To highlight that because vegan athletes are also using supplements as a “clear sign that they are worried their diet is inadequate” is silly.
 Athletes use supplements regardless.

 Conor McGregor vs Nate Diaz

 Moving on to more anecdotal evidence.
 The documentary features a fight between Conor McGregor and Nate Diaz and insinuates that Nate wins because of his superior plant-based diet.

 This is awesome because it highlights that you can perform well on a plant-based diet.

 But again it is a bit of a misleading point that is just another example of confirmation bias.